What is a radial head fracture?

 Symptoms may include:

-- pain on the thumb side of the elbow
+- A change in the shape of the elbow

 How is it diagnosed?

-Your provider will ask about your symptoms and how the injury happened.
-He or she will examine you.
-You will have X-rays of the elbow.
+Your healthcare provider will ask about your symptoms and how the injury happened.
+Your provider will examine you.
+Tests may include:

 How is it treated?